Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/about.md

 ### Upcoming Event:

 1. <a href="https://sites.google.com/site/agneshomepage/algebraic-geometry-northeastern-series?authuser=0" target="_blank">Algebraic Geometry Northeastern Series</a>, UMass Amherst, November 21-23.
+Poster Session.

 TRIVIA.
 There are at least two more Ruoxis working in algebraic geometry:
 <a href="https://math.illinois.edu/directory/profile/ruoxil4"> Ruoxi Li at UIUC</a>